hapax/hapax.github.io/assets/buffon.md

 date:  2020-12-23
 ---

-**December 23, 2020.** *A short post on Buffon's needle, a curved extension, and a surprising implication called Barbier's theorem.*
+**December 23, 2020.** *Buffon asked how likely it is that a randomly thrown needle will cross a line on ruled paper.
+Barbier's elementary solution is well-known, but less well-known is the elementary extension to noodles, and a simple consequence for funny shaped wheels or "woodles".*